 The advent of the software-defined wide area network (SD-WAN) has entranced the telecom industry.
 Based on SDN and NFV technologies, SD-WAN has been endorsed by numerous large service providers as they strive to expand their enterprise service portfolios.
 The combination of a large number of SD-WAN vendors mixed with the ease and relatively low risk of deployment, plus the promise of new services revenue, have lead service providers to the first wave of SD-WAN adoption.

-Additionally, a number of technology and business trends in recent years have placed increasing performance, cost, and operational pressures on the traditional MPLS WAN connection service providers sell to enterprises.
+Additionally, the number of technology and business trends in recent years have placed increasing performance, cost, and operational pressures on the traditional MPLS WAN connection service providers sell to enterprises.
 Traditional WAN connections were designed to support static and centralized applications with low bandwidth requirements.

 As enterprises migrate to Cloud-based services, and the growing use of video and mobile technologies, increased bandwidth requirements have changed WAN traffic patterns, traditional WANs have become more costly and difficult to operate.
 This has led enterprise users to consider lower-cost business Internet connections that offer significantly more bandwidth than a MPLS connection.